-Applicants are required to bring and present their original documents, but they only need to submit photocopies unless otherwise specified.
+Applicants are required to bring and present their original documents, but they only need to submit photocopies unless specified otherwise.

-Before gathering the necessary documents listed below, applicants are advised to review the requirements outlined in the Overview section to ensure they meet the criteria for the chosen visa category.
-Please click here for information regarding minors.
+Before gathering the necessary documents listed below, applicants are advised to review the requirements outlined in the Overview section to ensure they are eligible to apply for the desired visa category.

 Standard Documentation for Schengen Visa Application

-4. UK Residence permit – The UK Residence permit must be endorsed in the passport or issued as a Biometrics card.
-It must be valid for at least one month beyond the return date of the trip to the Schengen Area.
-C type visitor visa is not acceptable.
-Please refer to this link for more information.
+- UK Residence permit: The permit must be endorsed in the passport or issued as a Biometrics card.
+It should be valid for a minimum of 30 days beyond the return date of the trip to the Schengen Area.
+Please note that a C-type visitor visa is not acceptable.

 SUPPORTING DOCUMENTATION FOR SCHENGEN VISA APPLICATION